Manjiri-here/Github-actions-demo/Github action workflow notes.md

-Notes of girhub actions workflow:
+Notes of github actions workflow:

 Think of a workflow as a pipeline of jobs.
 Each job is a box that runs on a runner (host).
 Jobs can run in parallel or depend on others (needs).
 Build the pipeline so:

-Cheap checks (lint/unit tests) run first and in parallel.
+- Cheap checks (lint/unit tests) run first and in parallel.

-Expensive steps (integration tests, security scans, image builds) run after cheap steps pass.
+- Expensive steps (integration tests, security scans, image builds) run after cheap steps pass.

-Artifacts (test results, coverage reports, built image metadata) are passed between jobs via uploads/downloads or a registry.
+- Artifacts (test results, coverage reports, built image metadata) are passed between jobs via uploads/downloads or a registry.

-Final step is deployment, gated by environment protection or manual approval in production.
+- Final step is deployment, gated by environment protection or manual approval in production.

-Key concepts to use:
+**Key concepts to use:**

 jobs and needs (dependencies)